Updated: Mar 25

 What advice do you have for someone trying to find their voice?

 Jerlyn utilizes her passions to empower women, especially women of color, by ensuring there is representation in technology and art.
 Although originally from the Caribbean, she attended the Rochester Institute of Technology in upstate New York where she studied New Media Design & Imaging.
 She is currently a Senior Digital Art Director at an advertising agency in New York City where she creates online digital experiences.
 She is a creative insider ambassador for Adobe and a published illustrator.
 Fun fact: She illustrates during her commute on her iPad to post on @commuteartist on Instagram and Viola Davis owns a piece of her artwork.
-In her spare time she trains for triathlons and does ultramarathon running.
-She has completed over 16 marathon plus distances, her furthest being 50 miles and she recently completed her first half Ironman.
+In her spare time she trains for triathlons and does running.
+She has completed over 16 marathon plus distances, her furthest being 50 miles.
+She’s currently training for her first half Ironman.